MykolaSenko/Emmo_Eliza_Airflow_pipeline/README.md

-# Emmo_Eliza_Airflow_pipeline
+# Immo_Eliza_Airflow_pipeline
-Building pipeline for scraping and predicting data for Emmo Eliza
+Building pipeline for scraping and predicting data for Immo Eliza